hyung8758/Korean_FA/README.md

 - v.1.5(02.08.17): Main g2p was changed and it is now compatible with the new g2p system.
 Skipping option is added and it will skip alignment of audio files that have TextGrdis.
 A few minor bugs are fixed.
 - v.1.5.1(02.26.17): bug reports.
 Time mismatch in the word tier. fixed.
 - v.1.5.2(05.17.17): change return to exit, option errors, minor bug fixed. skip option is added.
-- **v.1.5.3(07.10.17)**: Long audio files are now available to be aligned. print more information on the screen.
+- v.1.5.3(07.10.17): Long audio files are now available to be aligned. print more information on the screen.
 Floating error which caused time mismatch betweeen start and end points of each phone segment is fixed.
+- **v.1.5.4(11.14.17)**: Floatting error is occurred in kaldi code.
+This error will be solved as post-processing.
+Hopely, from now on, time mismatch error will not appear any longer.